MA

 Classes will cover various topics including counseling theories, fundamental counseling skills, group counseling, multicultural issues, research, assessment, ethical and legal codes, and career counseling.

-Yes.
-Once you are accepted into the program, you will receive a letter notifying you of your advisor's name.
-You will then be asked to contact your advisor to set up a meeting to discuss and design your plan of study.
+Once you are accepted into the program, you will receive information from your advisor and will be able to set up a meeting to discuss and design your plan of study.

 Elective classes are offered in the program; however, depending on your plan of study, you may or may not have an opportunity to take them.